October 6, 2020, 11:30 a.m. (letter from the President)

 Waynesburg University’s health and safety plan does not mandate the university-wide testing for COVID-19 as a condition of return to campus for students or employees, nor does the CDC recommend universal testing for all students.

-Waynesburg plans to implement a best-practice app-based self-assessment screening tool available for mobile devices.
+Waynesburg has implemented a best-practice app-based self-assessment screening tool available for mobile devices.
 We intend that all students, faculty, staff, and visitors will use this screening tool as the base-line screening and on-going assessment to determine the following: level of risk and possible exposure; if further temperature taking, testing, or self-isolation may be needed; and if limited access to buildings, activities, work, classes, and events is warranted.
 If any student, faculty, staff member, or visitor exhibits symptoms, the University reserves the right to prohibit him or her from entering campus or to limit access to buildings, activities, work, class, and events until cleared to do so by a physician as set forth below.

 Tracing and Tracking